downtownadambrown/kinectic/README.md

 - **Auto CSS Prefixer**
 	- I have used auto-prefixer in this project to enhance compatibility with browsers, it can be found [here](https://autoprefixer.github.io/).

-- **Auto Minifier**
-	-  I have used this website to minify my CSS and JS to improve loading times.
-I have preserved the un-minified versions.
-The auto minifier can be found [here](https://www.minifier.org/).

 # Implementation